 Oldfather Hall 1140

 Berlin, a vibrant metropolis, offers world-class musical ensembles and theaters, as well as art and history museums.
 Located in the heart of Germany, the city is both Germany's political and cultural capital.
 Each of Berlin's neighborhoods offers a different cultural experience, from the chic young quarter, Prenzlauer Berg, to multi-cultural Kreuzberg, to the Museumsinsel in Mitte.
 While living in Berlin, you will study at the Humboldt Institut with other foreign university students living in Berlin.

 Accommodations and Other Arrangements

 INTERNATIONAL AIRFARE: Program participants will purchase their own international airfare with direction and a "suggested itinerary" from the Education Abroad Office.
-Please do not purchase your international airfare until details have been provided.
+Please do not purchase your international airfare until details have been provided in mid-October.

 TRANSPORTATION in COUNTRY: Students will have access to public transport (trains/metro) throughout the program and may be asked to walk throughout the city as needed (excursions and field experiences).

 COMMUNICATION & CONNECTIVITY: Students will have access to WiFi at the language institute.
 Students are required to purchase (included in program budget sheet) a local phone upon arrival in Berlin with cellular service/text to communicate with staff at the Humboldt Institut and the UNL faculty leader/Resident Director at all times.
 Students may also elect to place a global plan on their cell phone, but all students must have a local phone number that can be accessed at all times.

 DOCUMENTATION REQUIRED for TRAVEL: All U.S. citizens will need a valid passport to participate on the program.
 Non-U.S. citizens need to research entry requirements specific to the country of destination at the time of applying to the program.
 Deadline to upload passport to MyWorld: October 15, 2018.
 Once in Germany, students with a U.S. passport will apply for their visa with the assistance of the UNL faculty leader/Resident Director.